Godhi Banna Sadharana Mykattu

 Godhi Banna Sadharana Mykattu is a 2016 Indian Kannada drama film written and directed by Hemanth Rao, making his debut, and produced by Pushkara Mallikarjun under Pushkar Films.
 The film stars Anant Nag and Rakshit Shetty in the lead roles with Achyuth Kumar, Sruthi Hariharan, Vasishta N. Simha and Ravikiran portraying supporting roles.

 The movie was a commercial success at the box office.

-The film revolves around Venkob Rao, a middle-aged man who suffers from Alzheimer's disease, going missing.
+The film revolves around Venkob Rao, a middle-aged man who has Alzheimer's disease, going missing.
 His son Shiva who is worried by his father's disappearance embarks on a search with a female doctor.
 Venkob becomes entangled with a killer.
 The rest of the film involves whether Shiva finds his father or not.

 The film's score and soundtrack were composed by Charan Raj.
 The film's cinematography and editing was handled by Nanda Kishore and Srikanth Shroff, respectively.
 The film had a worldwide release on June 3, 2016.
 Upon release, the film received positive critical response and became successful at the box-office.
 The film was remade in Tamil in 2018 as 60 Vayadu Maaniram.

 Plot

-Venkob Rao suffers from Alzheimer's and has been admitted to an old age home by his career-driven son Shiva.
+Venkob Rao has Alzheimer's and has been admitted to an old age home by his career-driven son Shiva.
 Now settled in Mumbai, Shiva has come down to Bengaluru for a business meeting, the outcome of which could fulfill his long-standing dream of moving to the United States.
 Venkob Rao goes missing when Shiva takes him out shopping.